Executive Training on Extractive Industries and Sustainable Development

 The program is designed for mid-level public sector officials and civil society representatives from resource-rich developing countries, whose responsibilities relate to the development or management of the extractive industries sector.
 A select number of representatives from the private sector and development agencies may also be admitted.

-- Jeffrey D. Sachs, Director, Center for Sustainable Development, Columbia University, and Special Advisor to United Nations Secretary-General
+- Jeffrey D. Sachs, Director, Center for Sustainable Development, Columbia University, and Special Advisor to the United Nations Secretary-General

-- Tom Mitro, Co-Director, Graduate Certificate in Global Energy, Development and Sustainability, University of Houston
+- Tom Mitro, Co-Founder, Graduate Certificate in Global Energy, Development and Sustainability, University of Houston

 - Antonio Pedro, Director, Sub-regional Office for Central Africa, United Nations Economic Commission for Africa

-- Senior economics, legal and technical staff of CCSI
+- Senior economics, legal and policy staff of CCSI

 If you have any questions about the program or if you would be interested in sponsoring participants in the program, please contact us at [email protected].